sounak98/musicmap/README.md

 <overview graph> here

-The architecture can be divided into three large **divisions**.
+The architecture can be divided into three large project **divisions**.
 * Front end UI/UX (including content), combination of HTML, CSS, 3D.js and Canvas.
 * Off-chain or hybrid back end data storage and data functions.
 * On-chain governance framework with curation building blocks and native token.

-The final architecture can also be divided into three **tiers**, which follow the evolution of releases.
+The final architecture can also be divided into three hierarchial **tiers**, which follow the evolution of releases.
 With each release, an additional tier and complexity will be added to the network.
+The addition of each tier will have serious consequences on every division.
+All tiers exist within an overarching one-element forth tier (Tier 0): _the Music Universe_. the tiers are as follows:
+* Tier 1: **Super-Genres**: subcultural groups of genres that belong together (_e.g.
+Rap, Blues,..._) - estimated ideal amount: 30-50
+* Tier 2: **Nexi** or Core Genres: well-defined genres that form the main level of interactivity with the network (_e.g.
+Garage Rock, Minimal Techno, Bossa Nova_) - estimated ideal amount: 300-500
+* Tier 3: **Data Entries** or Music Songs: data container of a singular song with URL's to various 3rd party providers and all metadata - estimated ideal amount: 50-150 million

 ## Actors